 To support a child’s social-emotional development, we need to determine what lies underneath the behaviors.
 Think of an iceberg, with the iceberg’s tip representing the readily observable behaviors and the part hidden below the water’s surface the multiple triggers or causes.
 Rather than documenting whether the child’s behaviors are more compliant, we should track whether the child’s emotional regulation—the root of the behaviors—is improving.

 Our concern should be for the child’s emotions, physiological state (calmness in mind and body) and experience of safety.
+Not only does this optimize psychological resilience, it also sets the best platform for learning and memory.
 Too often, we fail to recognize that a child’s maladaptive behaviors are actually stress responses—and what is being asked of the child exceeds her ability to comply.
+A child can’t focus and attend to academics when she is in a stress response.

 In Justin’s case, his complex medical history—including multiple invasive procedures—had left an invisible developmental trauma that made it difficult for him manage his behaviors while he was at school, away from the security of home.